superbobry/blog/content/pyspark-namedtuple.md

 ```

 Hmmm... not getting any better, `collections.Summary`?
 What is this
 `collections` module?
-We never created one, and even if we did, the `Summary`
+We never created one, and even if had, the `Summary` class
-class has been defined in the interpreter and therefore should have `__main__`
+had been defined in the interpreter and therefore should have `__main__`
 as its module.
 So, what's going on?

 I must warn you, the answer is not pretty.

 To execute `rdd.reduce` call PySpark creates a task (in fact multiple tasks) for
 each RDD partition.
-The tasks would then be serialized and sent to the executors
+The tasks are then serialized and sent to the executors
 to be executed.
 The default serializer in PySpark is
 [`PickleSerializer`][pickle-serializer]
 which delegates all of the work to the infamous `pickle` module.
 The pickle